marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 - Get rid of employee ranking, nothing good can come out of it
 - Remove Gmail integration, this is not relevant
 - Hour tracking should not judge people (red vs green) and should just be a neutral data
-- Make some things active, like allowing the employees to input what she is working on
+- Make some things active, like allowing the employees to input what they are working on
 - Do not track hours if you don't bill by the hour (with harvest for instance)
 - Keep up the good work with the UI.
 Loving it.